About

 Company History

-In 2012, the Company and its wholly owned US subsidiary, TR Therapeutics, Inc., were established to acquire the advanced wound care assets, intellectual property and technology of Novogen Research Pty Ltd and Glycotex, Inc. TR Therapeutics acquired these assets and has been responsible for conducting clinical research and trials in the USA since establishment.
+Established in 2012, Tissue Repair and its wholly owned U.S. subsidiary, TR Therapeutics, Inc., were formed to acquire the advanced wound care assets, intellectual property, and technology from Novogen Research Pty Ltd and Glycotex, Inc. Since then, TR Therapeutics has led clinical research and trials in the United States.

-Early 2000s Phase I/II clinical trials completed in venous leg ulcer indications demonstrating a safety and efficacy signal Development of Glucoprime and Glucosol
+Early 2000s Phase 1/2 clinical trials in venous leg ulcer indications demonstrated a positive safety and efficacy signal.

-• GlucoprimeTM is a high molecular weight, micro-particulate glucan with a high degree of side branching.
-This compound is intended for trophic ulcer repair.
-GlucoprimeTM is the active ingredient in Tissue Repair’s lead product candidate, TR-987, for the treatment of venous ulcers
+• Glucoprime® is a high molecular weight, micro-particulate beta-glucan with a high degree of side-branching, specifically designed for trophic ulcer repair.
+It is the active ingredient in Tissue Repair’s lead chronic wound candidate, TR987®, for venous leg ulcers and in the acute wound care product, TR Pro+®.

-• Glucocol is a low molecular weight, colloidal glucan with a lower degree of side-branching consistent with its higher solubility.
-This compound is intended to be used to accelerate healing of surgical incisions that are at risk of dehiscence, or wound breakdown.
-Glucocol is not currently being actively developed with the Company’s current focus on Glucoprime
+• Glucocol is a low molecular weight, colloidal beta-glucan with a lower degree of side-branching, contributing to its higher solubility.
+It is intended to support the healing of surgical incisions at risk of dehiscence or wound breakdown.
+However, Glucocol is not currently under active development, as the Company’s primary focus remains on Glucoprime®.

-2006 – 2007 Phase IIA trial (n=66) dose finding study completed in venous leg ulcers demonstrating safety and a signal of efficacy across percent wound area reduction
+2006 – 2007 Phase 2A trial (n=66) dose finding study completed in venous leg ulcers demonstrating safety and a signal of efficacy across percent wound area reduction.

-2007 Glycotex S1 lodged on Nasdaq by Novogen Ltd to raise capital to conduct Phase II trials.
-Withdrawn by Novogen at the time, announcing intention to undertake further in-house development
+2007 Glycotex S1 lodged on Nasdaq by Novogen Ltd to raise capital to conduct Phase 2 trials.
+Withdrawn by Novogen at the time, announcing intention to undertake further in-house development.

-2010 Preparatory work on the use of TR-987 for post cosmetic procedures.
-Animal studies and Phase IIA trials on the use of TR-987 post CO2 fractionated procedures demonstrating safety and efficacy
+2010 Preparatory work on the use of TR-987® for post-aesthetic procedures.
+Animal studies and Phase 2A trials on the use of TR987® post CO2 fractionated procedures demonstrating safety and efficacy.

-2012 Tissue Repair incorporated to acquire the advanced wound care assets, intellectual property and technology of Novogen and fund additional Phase IIB clinical trials
+2012 Tissue Repair incorporated to acquire the advanced wound care assets, intellectual property and technology of Novogen and fund additional Phase 2B clinical trials.

-2012 – 2014 Tissue Repair Pty Ltd incorporated to acquire the advanced wound care assets, intellectual property and technology of Novogen and fund additional Phase IIB clinical trials
+2012 – 2014 Tissue Repair Pty Ltd incorporated to acquire the advanced wound care assets, intellectual property and technology of Novogen and fund additional Phase 2B clinical trials.

 2019

-Completion of 42 patient aesthetic dermatology Phase IIB trial providing evidence of safety and efficacy, with close to double the improvement in skin quality as measured by elastosis and wrinkling at day 28 for the TR-987 cohort over a placebo gel.
-An end of study report is anticipated to be filed with the FDA in 2021
+Completion of the 42-patient aesthetic dermatology Phase 2B trial provides evidence of safety and efficacy, with close to double the improvement in skin quality measured by elastosis and wrinkling at day 28 for the TR987® cohort over a placebo gel.
+The end-of-study report was filed with the FDA in 2023.

-2020 Completion of 82 venous leg ulcer patient trial demonstrating safety and a positive signal of efficiency on the FDA approved endpoint of incidence of complete closure.
-The study showed a clinically significant adjusted difference of approximately 20% in incidence of would closure following 12 weeks of treatment between the TR-987 group and a placebo group.
-An end of study report is anticipated to be filed with the FDA in 2021
+2020 Completion of the 82-patient venous leg ulcer trial demonstrated safety and a positive signal of efficiency on the FDA-approved endpoint of incidence of complete closure.
+The study showed a clinically significant adjusted difference of approximately 20% in the incidence of wound closure following 12 weeks of treatment between the TR987® group and a placebo group.
+The end-of-study report was filed with the FDA in 2023.

-Raised $7.5m in May 2021 to progress to the next stage of business development (including preparations for the Ofter) and commence preparations required in advance of Phase III clinical trials
+2021 Raised $7.5m in May 2021 to progress to the next stage of business development (including preparations for the Ofter) and commence preparations required in advance of Phase 3 clinical program.

-Partnered and executed and agreement with contract manufacturer on process development and manufacturing of API for Phase III clinical use and beyond
+Partnered and executed an agreement with a contract manufacturer on process development and manufacturing of API for Phase 3 clinical use and beyond.

-Preparations with a USA laboratory in the USA on further analytical characterisation work required prior to commencement of a Phase III trial
+Preparations with a USA laboratory in the USA on further analytical characterisation work required before commencement of a Phase 3 trial.

 Overview